goforanna/fundamentalsofQGIS/sections/Lesson3-AddingData.md

   <img width="592" height="661" alt="Screenshot 2026-01-14 at 12 14 48 PM" src="https://github.com/user-attachments/assets/055483c8-6caa-4454-8e03-8ed21f423485" />
 </Secret>

 Notice that the re-projected NYC Neighborhoods NAD layer has been added to the map at the top of the drawing order.
+Move this layer below the Noise Complaints layer.

 Remove the original NYC Neighborhoods layer so that there are only three layers in the Layers panel:
-1. NYC Neighborhoods NAD
+1. 2024 Noise Complaints
-2. Noise Complaints
+2. NYC Neighborhoods NAD
 3. OpenStreetMap